 Joaquin Phoenix should have won the Academy Award which he picked up for Joker for his turn in You Were Never Really Here, the Lynne Ramsay psychological thriller in which he plays a brutal enforcer who is tasked with hunting down a missing teenage girl.
 It's a performance which is hard to take your eyes off as he stalks across the screen with a hammer swinging from hand, his violent antihero a character who has us willing on his twisted kind of justice.

-Christopher Nolan's visually overwhelming and smart blockbuster bent time and viewer's minds when released ten years ago.
+Christopher Nolan's visually overwhelming and smart blockbuster bent time and viewers' minds on its release 10 years ago.
 The film's follows protagonist Cobb (a surly Leonardo DiCaprio) who steals information from his targets by entering their dreams, a hustle he wants to leave behind but must complete one last mission in exchange for having his slate wiped clean.

 Robert Pattinson's second act has seen him show up in zany arthouse numbers such as High Life and The Lighthouse, playing against his good looks to bring an intimidating level of intensity to the men he embodies.
 This 2017 film from directors the Safdie brothers sees him play Connie Nikas, a Greek-American criminal from Queens who has to come up with bail for his brother after they run into trouble.
 A nail-biter which takes you on one exhausting night in New York City and some of Pattinson's finest work.